Skip to Main Content

 Program Assessment

 So that FYS remains strong over time, instructors are expected to provide course material and feedback for assessment and program evaluation.
+Materials will be collected and reviewed to assure that assignments cover the SLOs of FYS.
 These materials may include:

 • Course syllabi